 Many types of sweeteners are available in stores.
 My favorite is erythritol, which is generally considered to be a healthy sugar substitute.
 I also use buckwheat honey or another dark honey as a sweetener.
 These too have health benefits and have a delicious taste, but they are rich in sugars.
 For special treats, though, honey is a great sweetener.

 Chocolate syrup can provide a nice taste in a topping, though it’s important to place it correctly and in the correct amount to prevent the cracker from getting soggy.
 The syrup is high in sucrose, so ideally it should be used in small quantities or only on special occasions.
 The syrup can be bought in stores or made at home.
 As the video below shows, making the syrup at home is a quick and easy process.
 You may prefer the ingredients that are used in home recipes.
-Commercial chocolate syrups often contain high fructose corn syrup, a controversial substance.
+Commercial products often contain high fructose corn syrup, a controversial substance.

 Some Sweet Combinations